 - Avoid giving bank account and employment information to the IRS.
 If you don’t want to deal with the IRS over the phone, request that your file be sent to the local IRS office so you can meet with a tax collector.

 - Treat a collector with respect, but remember—you have rights.
 Read IRS Publication 1.
-(See Chapter 15.)
+(See the taxpayer bill of rights.)